-The proposed critical habitat designation should not change USCG response efforts for a spill within the designated area/s.
+The [critical habitat designation] should not change USCG response efforts for a spill within the designated area/s.
 USCG will continue to implement and deploy all necessary/available resources to adequately and efficiently clean up the discharged oil to minimize environmental impact.
 As part of the response protocol, the USCG would seek a consultation from the appropriate authority to discuss intended response plan and address the potential for any associated risks to protected marine mammals or other sea life.
 There are no foreseen costs aside from the Section 7 consultation itself.
 Labor and equipment requirements would be driven by incident characteristics (distance from shore, water depth, product type and amount) and other factors apart from the critical habitat designation.

-Further, the USCG stated that "there have been no documented oil discharges since 2006 that fall within the potential critical habitat designation area and resulted in a Section 7 consultation.
+Further, the USCG stated that "there have been no documented oil discharges since 2006 that fall within the critical habitat designation area and resulted in a Section 7 consultation.
 All recorded discharges and/or vessel groundings have occurred in much shallower water [...] thus also much closer to the shoreline or in our harbors."

-Due to the comments from the USCG that the potential critical habitat area will not result in additional incremental Section 7 consultation costs when responding to spills or vessel groundings, and due to the lack of available information on the frequency of emergency consultation or post-spill consultation, as Section 7 consultations have not occurred in these contexts within Hawaii or the area under consideration for MHI IFKW critical habitat designation, no quantitative discussion on additional costs of spill or vessel grounding response due to the potential critical habitat designation is included in this report.
+Comments from the USCG indicated that the critical habitat area will not result in additional incremental Section 7 consultation costs when responding to spills or vessel groundings.
+This conclusion was based on the lack of available information on the frequency of emergency or post-spill consultations.
+There were no emergency or post-spill consultation records within the area for the MHI IFKW critical habitat designation in the NMFS Section 7 consultation history reviewed for this analysis; therefore, no quantitative discussion on additional costs of spill or vessel grounding response due to the critical habitat designation is included in this report.

-Since marine debris removal activities are highly unlikely to occur within the potential critical habitat area, and as determined by NMFS ("For those marine debris activities that may overlap, best management practices already recommended and practiced by staff to prevent impacts to the listed species or to sensitive habitats provide sufficient protection to MHI IFKW essential features"191), no quantitative discussion on additional costs of marine debris removal activities due to potential critical habitat designation is included in this report.
+Since marine debris removal activities are highly unlikely to occur within the critical habitat area, and as determined by NMFS ("For those marine debris activities that may overlap, best management practices already recommended and practiced by staff to prevent impacts to the listed species or to sensitive habitats provide sufficient protection to MHI IFKW essential feature"205), no quantitative discussion on additional costs of marine debris removal activities due to critical habitat designation is included in this report.